Blind Spot Detection System Testing

 Verify the effectiveness of your Blind Spot Detection System

 With real-time measurement of parameters from up to four vehicles and cm-level positional accuracy, the VBOX testing system allows manufacturers to easily verify the effectiveness of their Blind Spot Detection system.
-At the core of the system is RACELOGIC's flagship data logger, the VBOX 3i RTK, connected to an RTK Base Station, an NTRIP Modem or to another VBOX 3i RTK (acting as a moving base).
+At the core of the system is RACELOGIC's flagship data logger, the VBOX 3i ADAS, connected to an RTK Base Station, an NTRIP Modem or to another VBOX (acting as a moving base).

-The VBOX 3i RTK data logger provides high accuracy speed, position and heading data, with centimetre-level positional accuracy.
+The VBOX 3i ADAS data logger provides high accuracy speed, position and heading data, with centimetre-level positional accuracy.

-When using correction messages from a second VBOX 3i RTK (VBOX Moving Base) or an NTRIP correction service instead of a fixed base station you can test and verify active safety systems outside the test track.
+When using correction messages from a second VBOX 3i ADAS (VBOX Moving Base) or an NTRIP correction service instead of a fixed base station, you can test and verify active safety systems outside the test track.

 VBOX Test Suite installed on a Windows device within the test vehicle offers real-time display of all measured parameters including separation time, long/lat separation and BSD signal output.